 The provider of a recoverable flow need not retransmit all requested messages in a single batch.
-Rather, retransmission may be executed as an iterative process.
+Rather, retransmission should be executed as an iterative process.
 It is the requester's responsibility to determine whether the current batch fills the original gap.
-If not, it sends another RetransmitRequest for the remainder.
-Requests and responses proceed iteratively until all desired messages have been retransmitted.
+If not, it should send another RetransmitRequest for the remainder.
+Requests and responses should proceed iteratively until all desired messages have been retransmitted.
 This interaction automatically paces the retransmission flow while allowing real-time messages to flow through uninhibited.